jlcarr/cyberspace/README.md

 # cyberspace
 A WebGL project to depict cyberspace as a rendering of source code on flying planes in 3D.

+See the project in action [here](https://jcarr.ca/cyberspace).

 ## Features
 - WebGL GPU accelerated rendering